rdragonz/hamyamdiscord/README.md

 This guide assumes that you have at least some familiarity with how bots are created from within the Discord developer portal, however some basic information about the correct permissions and inviting the bot to your server are provided here.

 ### Build-a-bot
 Follow the guide at https://discordpy.readthedocs.io/en/stable/discord.html for creating a Discord bot and inviting it to your server.
-The bot will need to be running and have the proper keys and credentials inserted into the hamyambot.py file before you can invite it to your server.
+The bot will need to be running and have the proper keys and credentials inserted into the hamyam.conf file before you can invite it to your server.
 When generating the OAUTH2 invitation URL, you will need to ensure that the following permissions are enabled for the bot to function properly:
 ![](https://i.imgur.com/MYkd0pB.png)
 ![](https://i.imgur.com/5FSwjTT.png)